How to structure a cover letter (With example)

 Salutation / greeting

-The opening paragraph is your chance to catch the hiring manager’s attention, introduce yourself and enthusiastically tell the employer why you’re applying for the job.
+The opening paragraph is your chance to catch the recruitment manager’s attention, introduce yourself and enthusiastically tell the employer why you’re applying for the job.
 You’ll want to make this paragraph specific to each job listing you apply for.
 Include why you’re excited about the job and the company, and how the job lines up with your career goals.
 Avoid making this paragraph sound formulaic by including keywords from the job posting and matching your skills to the employer’s requirements.

 Now that you’ve introduced yourself and established your enthusiasm, it’s time to dig into your most relevant experience and talk about the specific qualifications and skills that make you the perfect candidate.
 In one or two paragraphs, make the connection between your previous accomplishments and your readiness for this new role.
 Think of these paragraphs as a way to pitch yourself as the ideal match for the role.
 Employers will likely have read your CV already, so avoid repeating the bullet points.
 Instead, include details that more deeply illustrate those highlights.

 The main goal of your closing paragraph is to thank the employer for their time and consideration.
 You also have the option of making any clarifications.
 For example, you can justify any major gaps in your employment history.
-You can also use this space to sum up your qualifications for the role and express an interest in continuing to the next stage in the hiring process.
+You can also use this space to sum up your qualifications for the role and express an interest in continuing to the next stage in the recruitment process.

 Complimentary close and signature